Patti Smith: Religion

+Feminism

 According to biographer Nick Johnstone, Smith has often been "revered" as a "feminist icon", including by The Guardian journalist Simon Hattenstone in a 2013 profile on the musician.

 In 2014, Smith offered her opinion on the sexualization of women in music.
 "Pop music has always been about the mainstream and what appeals to the public.
 I don't feel it's my place to judge."
-Smith historically and presently declines to embrace feminism, saying, "I have a son and a daughter, people always talk to me about feminism and women's rights, but I have a son too—I believe in human rights."
+Smith has declined to embrace feminism, saying: "I have a son and a daughter, people always talk to me about feminism and women's rights, but I have a son too—I believe in human rights."

 In 2015, writer Anwen Crawford observed that Smith's "attitude to genius seems pre-feminist, if not anti-feminist; there is no democratizing, deconstructing impulse in her work.
 True artists, for Smith, are remote, solitary figures of excellence, wholly dedicated to their art."

+Politics

+Smith supported Ralph Nader's campaigns for the presidency in 2000, 2004, and 2008.

+On the front cover of Nader's 2025 book, Civic Self-Respect, she is quoted: "With the deepest concern for the fate of our country and future generations, Ralph Nader presents an indispensable guide to understanding our rights, our responsibilities and the rules of law.

+Awards and recognition

+In July 2005, Smith was named a Commander of the Ordre des Arts et des Lettres by the French Minister of Culture.
+In addition to Smith's influence on rock music, the Minister noted Smith's appreciation of Arthur Rimbaud.
+In August 2005, Smith gave a literary lecture about the poems of Rimbaud and William Blake.

+On March 12, 2007, Smith was inducted into the Rock and Roll Hall of Fame.
+She dedicated her award to the memory of her late husband, Fred, and performed a cover of The Rolling Stones' "Gimme Shelter".
+As the closing number of the Rock and Roll Hall of Fame Induction Ceremony, Smith's "People Have the Power" was used for the big celebrity jam that traditionally ends the program.

+In 2008, Patti Smith: Dream of Life, a documentary about Smith by Steven Sebring, was released.
+Also in 2008, Rowan University awarded Smith with an honorary doctorate degree for her contributions to popular culture.

+In 2011, Smith was one of several Polar Music Prize winners.
+She made her television acting debut at age 64 on the TV series Law & Order: Criminal Intent, appearing in an episode titled "Icarus".